Understanding SEBI’s New Rules for Index Derivatives: What’s Changing for Traders?

 Based on SEBI’s recent circular, the upcoming changes focus on margin requirements, contract sizes, expiry day trading, and more.
 Here’s what will change:

-3. Rationalization of Weekly Expiry Products
+3. Limiting Weekly Expiry Contracts

 4. Increased Tail Risk Coverage on Expiry Day